dkovacs24/ReviOS_faq/docs/after-install.md

 Not recommended, because it will disable tweaks and reinstall bloatware.

+In the latest versions it was removed, due to users updating without reading the FAQ or asking.

-But if you still want to update, you can manually install updates with the help of [this guide](https://www.revi.cc/revios/workspace/updating).
+If you still want to update, you can manually install updates with the help of [this guide](https://www.revi.cc/revios/workspace/updating) or reactivate the Windows Update menu item in settings with this steps:

+- open `regedit`
+- go to `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\Explorer`
+- remove `windowsupdate` from `SettingsPageVisibility`
+- restart

+##### If you update, might as well just use stock Windows.

 ---

 ## Windows Update icon showed up on the taskbar and/or the "Update and shutdown/restart" option showed up

-This is a bug in the `22.01` version, it will be fixed in the next build, for now you can use [this fix](https://cdn.discordapp.com/attachments/626772969611460619/942019507730391050/Fix-Windows-Update-Taskbar.reg) for the taskbar icon.
+This is a bug in the `22.01` version, for now you can use [this fix](https://cdn.discordapp.com/attachments/626772969611460619/942019507730391050/Fix-Windows-Update-Taskbar.reg) for the taskbar icon.
+In the `22.02` version it is already fixed.

 ---

 ## How can I update to the newest version of ReviOS?

 You need to reinstall.
 Do not forget to backup your data.

-### Can I update to the newest version of ReviOS without reinstall?

-No. Do not forget to backup your data.

 ---